 Family Matters had an episode where a school lab accident was blamed on Urkel.
 Through some convenient lawyer skills on Laura's part, she discovered the true culprit.

-In similar fashion to the above Family Matters example, Drake from Drake & Josh was accused of somehow fitting a teacher's car into the classroom as a prank.
+Drake from Drake & Josh was accused of somehow fitting a teacher's car into the classroom as a prank.

 The ongoing plot of Just Cause, a short-lived legal drama about a woman framed for insurance fraud who is trying to gain a pardon so she can practice law.